norbit8/cppProjects/README.md

-# cppProjects
+# C++ projects (HUJI COURSE)
-All the projects from the cpp lab course @ Hebrew University of Jerusalem
+All of the projects are from the cpp lab course @ Hebrew University of Jerusalem In each of the projects there is a README file which describes in details what the project was about, and how I implemented my design.

-Grades:
+## Grades:

 Project01: 100.00